mailcow/mailcow-dockerized-docs/docs/third_party-roundcube.md

 // 1 - add Vacation section,
 // 2 - add Vacation section, but hide Filters section
 $config['managesieve_vacation'] = 1;
-$config['db_prefix'] = 'mailcow_rc1';

 ```

-Point your browser to `https://myserver/rc/installer` and follow the instructions.
-Initialize the database and leave the installer.

-**Delete the directory `data/web/rc/installer` after a successful installation!**

 ### Enable change password function in Roundcube